asyncapi/extensions-catalog/README.md

-# extensions-catalog
+# Extensions catalog

-This repo holds the definition of all our supported extensions and protocolInfo objects.
+This repo holds the definition of all the specification extensions and protocolInfo objects the AsyncAPI Initiative supports.